-June 30, 2017 June 30, 2016
+June 30, 2018 June 30, 2017

-(Dollars in Thousands)
+(Dollars in Thousand ıds)

-l rent \$ 6,916 \$ 6,361
+eferred rent \$ 6,442 \$ 6,916

-ertain tax positions 3,921 23,535
+Jncertain tax positions 3,931 3,921

-d acquisition payments 2,000
+Deferred acquisition payments 4,294

-er 2,311 695
+Dther 3,825 2,311

-er non-current liabilities \$ 13,148 \$ 32,591
+Total other non-current liabilities \$ 18,492 \$ 13,148

-(11) Credit Agreement
+(10) Credit Agreement

 On February 26, 2016, we entered into a \$250.0 million Credit Agreement (the "Credit Agreement") with JPMorgan Chase Bank, N.A., as administrative agent, Silicon Valley Bank, as syndication agent, and the lenders and other parties named therein (the "Lenders").
 On August 9, 2017, we entered into an Amendment to increase the Credit Agreement to \$350.0 million.
 The indebtedness evidenced by the Credit Agreement matures on February 26, 2021.
 Prior to the maturity of the Credit Agreement, any amounts borrowed may be repaid and, subject to the terms and conditions of the Credit Agreement, borrowed again in whole or in part without penalty.
-As of June 30, 2017, we had \$140.0 million in outstanding borrowings under the Credit Agreement.
+We had \$170.0 million and \$140.0 million in outstanding borrowings under the Credit Agreement as of June 30, 2018 and 2017, respectively.

 Borrowings under the Credit Agreement bear interest at a rate equal to either, at our option, the sum of (a) the highest of (1) the rate of interest publicly announced by JPMorgan Chase Bank, N.A. as its prime rate in effect, (2) the Federal Funds Effective Rate plus 0.5%, and (3) the one-month Adjusted LIBO Rate plus 1.0%, plus (b) a margin initially of 0.5% for the first full fiscal quarter ending after the date of the Credit Agreement and thereafter based on our Leverage Ratio; or the Adjusted LIBO Rate plus a margin initially of 1.5% for the first full fiscal quarter ending after the date of the Credit Agreement and thereafter based on our Leverage Ratio.
 We must also pay, on a quarterly basis, an unused commitment fee at a rate of between 0.2% and 0.3% per annum, based on our Leverage Ratio.
-The interest rate as of June 30, 2017 was 2.73%.
+The interest rates as of June 30, 2018 were 3.60% on \$159.0 million of our outstanding borrowings, and 3.55% on the remaining \$11.0 million of our outstanding borrowings.

 All borrowings under the Credit Agreement are secured by liens on substantially all of our assets.
 The Credit Agreement contains affirmative and negative covenants customary for facilities of this type, including restrictions on: incurrence of additional debt; liens; fundamental changes; asset sales; restricted payments; and transactions with affiliates.
 The Credit Agreement contains financial covenants regarding maintenance as of the end of each fiscal quarter, commencing with the quarter ending June 30, 2016, of a maximum Leverage Ratio of 3.0 to 1.0 and a minimum Interest Coverage Ratio of 3.0 to 1.0.
-We were in compliance with all covenants as of June 30, 2017.
+We were in compliance with all covenants as of June 30, 2018.

-(12) Stock-Based Compensation
+(11) Stock-Based Compensation